HomeBlogWhich Industries Have the Highest Occupational Hearing Loss Rate? 9 Years of OSHA Data

 What is the OSHA hearing conservation standard?

-Under 29 CFR 1910.95, employers must implement a hearing conservation program when any employee's noise exposure equals or exceeds 85 dBA as an 8-hour time-weighted average.
+Under 29 CFR 1910.95, employers must implement a hearing conservation program when any employee’s noise exposure equals or exceeds 85 dBA as an 8-hour TWA.
 Program elements include noise monitoring, audiometric testing, hearing protection, training, and recordkeeping.
-The permissible exposure limit (PEL) is 90 dBA, above which engineering controls are also required.
+The PEL is 90 dBA, above which engineering controls are also required.

 Why does the injury rate view matter more than raw case counts?